-Click here to view a step sheet on how to create a CUNY Portal account.
-If are experiencing any difficulties when creating your account, please visit the OCT Help Desk in DH 151 or call them at 718-997-4444.
+Click here to view a step sheet on how to create a CUNY portal account.
+If you experience difficulties when creating your account, please visit the OCT Help Desk in DH 151 or call it at 718-997-4444.

 What do I do if I think my audit is incorrect?

-If you believe that the requirements that DegreeWorks is displaying for your major, minor, or concentration are incorrect, please contact the respective department or the Academic Advising Center (KY 217).
-They will be able to contact a DegreeWorks Coordinator so that any incorrect information can be fixed.
+If you believe that DegreeWorks is displaying the wrong requirements for your major, minor, or concentration, please contact the respective department or the Academic Advising Center (KY 217).
+A professor or advisor will be able to contact a DegreeWorks coordinator so that incorrect information can be fixed.

 Why can't I see my audit?

-Most undergraduate students should be able to view their audit.
-However, there are three types of students that will not be able to view their audit:
+Most undergraduates should be able to view their audit.
+However, three types of students will not be able to access it:

 - Graduate students

-- New incoming freshman and transfer students that have not yet registered for classes
+- New incoming freshman and transfer students who have not yet registered for classes

 I receive a 0718 message (or another error message) when I try to access my audit.
 What should I do?

-If you are a graduate student, are not term activated, or are an incoming freshman or transfer student that has not yet registered for classes, you may receive this error message.
+If you are a graduate student, are not term-activated, or are an incoming freshman or transfer student who has not yet registered for classes, you may receive this error message.

 If you do not fall into any of these categories, please visit the OCT Help Desk in DH 151.
 If necessary, a ticket will be made to fix any access issues.

-New freshman and transfers: please wait about a week after you register for classes for your audit to update.
+New freshman and transfers: After registering for classes, please wait about a week for your audit to update.
 If you are still receiving an error message, visit the OCT Help Desk.

 I just registered for or dropped courses.
 Why isn't my audit updated?

-Audits will take up to a week to update after changes are made to a student's record.
-Please revisit DegreeWorks within a few days view any changes.
+Audits take up to a week to update after changes to a student's record.
+Please revisit DegreeWorks within a few days.

 What does a DegreeWorks audit look like?